3gData/3gData.github.io/index.md

-## Experience
+# Introduction
+Hi!
+Im 3gdata.
 I have been a developer on Roblox for 3 years now.
 With lots of experience working back and front end Programming, i am comftorably adapted to LUA and the Roblox API.
+I look forward to working with you :)

 # Notable Creations
 ## Fully Customisable Weather System.